SMassalski/Ngsplot/README.md

 # MGPLOT

 MGPLOT is a script for visualizing metagenomic data.
+The script generates average profiles and heatmaps of selected genomic features based on a provided bedgraph file.

 ## Dependencies ##
    ---
-1. Python (tested on 3.6.1)
+1. Python 3.6
 2. NumPy (tested on 1.12.1)
 3. SciPy (tested on 0.19.0)
 4. Seaborn (tested on 0.7.1)